chatox/networks-science-course/practicum/ps02_cytoscape_advanced.md

 [**REPORT**] Include the graph of *Game of Thrones*.

+[**REPORT**] Show one example of a long chain (4 or more characters) in this graph.
+Indicate which characters are involved.

 [**REPORT**] Show one example of a multi-edge in this graph.
 Indicate which characters are involved.

-[**REPORT**] Show one example of a loop in this graph.
-Indicate which characters are involved.

-[**REPORT**] Indicate a brief commentary on any interesting phenomenon you observe on this graph.
+[**REPORT**] Describe any observation you can make about how node attribute "house of birth" relates to edge attribute "relationship"

 ## 2.2.
 Create a new network in a CSV file

 Now, create a network on your own using CSV files, on whatever topic of your choice as long as the network is **real**.
 You will need two CSV files: one for the network and one for the attributes.
-The network should include between 15 and 30 nodes.
+The network should include between 20 and 30 nodes.

 Some ideas:

+* Nodes can be music bands or artists, attributes whether the node is a band or an artist, edges connect artists to the bands they have played in, or you can also have "genre" nodes for different genres/subgenres
 * Nodes can be characters in a movie, edges connecting characters depending on their affinity.
-* Nodes can be music bands or artists, attributes whether the node is a band or an artist, edges connect artists to the bands they've played in.
 * Nodes can be countries, attributes can be population sizes, connections can be countries that share a border.
 * Note that edges can also have attributes, which you can use to change the color or style of lines in the graph.